puf/puf.io/notes/posts/Pebble Relaunch.md

 <details>
 <summary>Click if you want to learn the backstory of Pebble</summary>
-When Pebble launched in April 2012 as a crowd-funded Kickstart campaign, it raised a record $10.3 million from ~68,000 backers - a record for its time.
+When Pebble launched in April 2012 as a crowd-funded Kickstarter campaign, it raised a record $10.3 million from ~68,000 backers - a record for its time.

-Way before Apple Watch and Android Wear existed, Pebble offered notifications, fitness data, and phone control on your wrist - when no major player had any solution fo that.
-But another thing that made Pebble compelling is that it was built on simple, durable technology.
-By pairing with (Android *and* iOS) phone, most of the heavy-lifting as off-loaded from the Pebble itself, reducing power and hardware requirements.
+Way before Apple Watch and Android Wear existed, Pebble offered notifications, fitness data, and phone control on your wrist.
+Another thing that made Pebble compelling is that it was built on simple, durable technology.
+By pairing with Android or iOS phone, most of the heavy-lifting was off-loaded from the Pebble itself, reducing power and hardware requirements.
 And its E-paper display meant you got multi-day battery life and readability in sunlight, both strong pain-point solutions to the “dead screen every day” fear.

-After the first watch models shipped in January 2013, and released a number of new models in 2014-2015.
+After the first watch models shipped in January 2013, Pebble released a number of new models in 2014-2015.
 But by 2016 its heydays were over and it ran into financial trouble.
 In December 2016 the Pebble assets and IP were sold to Fitbit, which immediately started to phase the brand out.

 Yet somehow, even until just a few years ago, Pebble-owners in tech would continue to rave about their old watch and how good it was.
-So when [Pebble founder Eric Miginiki][ericmigi] announced that he was [reviving the Pebble][repebble] there was lots of rejoicing among tech enthusiasts, including... me. :)
+So when [Pebble founder Eric Migicovsky][ericmigi] announced that he was [reviving the Pebble][repebble] there was lots of rejoicing among tech enthusiasts, including... me. :)
 </details>

 Last week I finally got my hands on my brand new Pebble 2 Duo.
 It was delivered straight from the factory in China in a white box with a separate pouch for the straps: